Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Sets the Google Cloud Armor security policy for the specified backend service.
 For more information, see Google Cloud Armor Overview
 */
 await gapi.client.compute.backendServices.setSecurityPolicy({ backendService: "backendService", project: "project",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.backendServices.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Updates the specified BackendService resource with the data included in the request.
 For more information, see Backend services overview.